 Asbury took over as head coach in 1988-89, and Wilson's extensive rehabilitation paid off as he returned to the starting lineup as a senior and led the Waves to a 20-13 record and the second round of the NIT.
 The Waves posted a record of 97-58 (.626) during his five seasons as a student-athlete.

 Wilson graduated from Pepperdine in 1989 with a bachelor's degree in communications.
 In the year between his graduation and his return to Pepperdine as an assistant coach, Wilson tried out for the Continental Basketball Association and was an assistant coach at Simi Valley High School.

 A native of Pacoima, Calif., Wilson was a prep standout at Simi Valley High School.
 He was named the Marmonte League's Most Valuable Player as a 1983-84 senior.

 Wilson once ran a free basketball camp in his hometown for around 100 under-privileged kids each summer.

 His actual first name is Lamar (Marty was a childhood nickname given to him by a sister).
-He and his wife, Mayra (a 1988 Pepperdine graduate), have a daughter, Jessica (a 2015 Pepperdine graduate), and a son, Jalon (who played at Ventura College and is now a senior at Pepperdine and serves as a student manager).
+He and his wife, Mayra (a 1988 Pepperdine graduate), have a daughter, Jessica (a 2015 Pepperdine graduate), and a son, Jalon (a student manager for the Waves who graduated in 2018).